PastaMasta/notes/aws/ec2.md

 * Set maximum price - scale when it's there
 * Apps with flexible stop/start/scaling
 * non-urgent quiet / cheap period computing
+* If you terminate early you pay for the full hour
+* If AWS terminate because spot price has gone over your bid limit you get the hour for free

 Dedicated hosts
 * Physical EC2 server dedicated for our use